LowPolygons/BetterRaytracer/README.md

 Run the `get_dependencies.sh` script (for Debian/Ubuntu platforms) to automatically install all needed packages

+Run `run-scripts/release.sh` to compile the program

-Nagivate to `src/SceneConfig.cc` and set the configuration you want.
+Modify the Colour, Object and Scene `.ini` and set the configuration you want.

-Run `run-scripts/release.sh`
+Run `./build/raytracer`

 ## Example Scenes
 ## 200 Rays, 5 Bounces